Tokyo — 4-day itinerary

 Tokyo Station → Kamakura

 Take the JR Yokosuka line from Tokyo Station direct to Kamakura.
-Buy a Kamakura Free Pass at JR EAST Travel Service Center for unlimited rides on the Enoden line you'll use later.
+Buy a Kamakura Free Pass at the JR EAST Travel Service Center (~$8) — unlimited rides on the Enoden tram you'll use later.
+Reserved seat is worth the small premium ($9 over free seating, $15 for Green Car) since weekend trains in both directions are crowded.
+The line passes Yokohama; on a clear day, you'll see the silhouette of Mt.
+Fuji to the left.

 2. 10:30